-The Inuktut dialects spoken in Nunavut share the vast majority of their vocabulary.
-Nonetheless, among them there are some striking differences in very common terminology:
+The Inuktut dialects spoken in Nunavut, the Inuvialuit region of the Northwest Territories and in Nunatsiavut share much of the same vocabulary with variations in terms of pronunciation.
+Nonetheless, among the dialects there are some striking differences in very common terminology:

 In addition to differences in basic vocabulary, dialects can also vary considerably in terms of the affixes they use and what they mean.

 Where Inuktut dialects vary most is in the area of pronunciation.

 As a general rule, the same words that in eastern Nunavut are pronunouced with an S sound are pronounced with an H sound in the west :

 Speakers of Inuinnaqtun use the h sound although you may see s in some words that are borrowed from English, like suka ( sugar).

 All Qikiqtaaluk dialects use the s sound, with the h sound appearing in some borrowed words, like haakiqtuq (he plays hockey).

 Speakers of Paallilrmiutut and Nattilingmiutut may use s or h in different situations./p>

 The syllabic writing system tries to minimize this difference by using the same chacter ( ᓯ ᓱ ᓴ ) for both pronunciations.

 Inuktut learners will notice that some dialects use double consonants much more than others.
 Dialects spoken in the western Arctic very seldom use double consonants.
 Instead, you will hear a wide range of consonants put together.
 To demonstrate just a few: